Vladislava05/Vladislava05/README.md

 - 🔭 I’m currently working on my opensource projects

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning ML and JS

-- 👯 I’m looking to collaborate on developing new apps
+- 👯 I’m looking to collaborate on developing new projects

-- 💬 Talk to me about Android, Kotlin
+- 💬 Talk to me about everything

 <p align="left">